jsoref/thorium/api/docs/src/users/tagging_files.md

 Tag values may contain any UTF-8 characters including symbols (e.g. Language=C++), characters from other languages (e.g. CountryOfOrigin=Україна), or even emojis (e.g. Status=✅).

-Tags are currently case sensitive, but tag normalization (standardizing capitalization of existing tags in a Thorium instance) is a planned to be added in future versions of Thorium.
+Tags are currently case-sensitive, but tag normalization (standardizing capitalization of existing tags in a Thorium instance) is a planned to be added in future versions of Thorium.

 ## Tagging on Upload (Web UI)